Roots Hall

 Roots Hall is a football stadium located in Southend-on-Sea, Essex, England.
-The stadium is the home ground of the Vanarama National League team Southend United.
-With a capacity of 12,392 Roots Hall is the largest football stadium in Essex.
-Plans are in place for a new 22,000 seat stadium at Fossetts Farm, though work has yet to begin on the new development.
+The stadium is the home ground of the National League team Southend United.
+With a capacity of 12,392, however currently restricted to 10,508, Roots Hall is the largest football stadium in Essex.
+During the early 21st century there was lengthy discussion of a new 22,000-seat stadium at Fossetts Farm, but a change of ownership in 2024 ended prospects of that development, with the new owners instead pursuing redevelopment of Roots Hall.

 History

 Pre-Roots Hall (1900s–1940s)

 The site now occupied by Roots Hall is where Southend United had originally played their home games on their formation in 1906.
 Upon the outbreak of the First World War the area was designated for storage and Southend were forced out.
 After the war the club elected to move to a new ground at the Kursaal and Roots Hall first became a quarry for sand then a tipping site.

 Relocation to Roots Hall (1950s)

 By the early 1950s Southend had moved to Southend Stadium off Sutton Road.
 The club did not own the ground and the dog track which encircled the pitch made it unsuitable for use as a football stadium.
 In 1952 the wasteland at the old Roots Hall site was purchased to build a new stadium for the club.
 Work on the ground could not begin immediately owing to the large quantities of rubbish which had been dumped on the site in the club's absence, which took nearly a year to clear.
+The stadium was built by Sid Broomfield and a small band of individuals at a cost of £73,997, supported by a small grant from the FA and funds raised by the Supporters Club.
+Following construction, the ground was donated to the club by the fans.

 On 20 August 1955 Roots Hall hosted its first match, against Norwich City.
 The ground was declared open by the Secretary of the Football Association, Sir Stanley Rous.
-The ground remained the youngest in the Football League until the opening of Scunthorpe United's Glanford Park in 1988.
+The ground remained the newest in the Football League until the opening of Scunthorpe United's Glanford Park in 1988.

 Roots Hall's construction had not been completed when the ground was opened, with some stands only running for a short distance along the touchline and others waiting to be concreted over.
 In addition to these problems, the pitch's drainage was unsuitable and by the end of the 1955–56 season it had to be completely relaid.